-infed.org: millions of users and hundreds of pages exploring education, learning and community.
-We specialize in the theory and practice of informal education, social pedagogy, lifelong learning, social action, and community learning and development.
+infed.org: we specialize in the theory and practice of informal education, social pedagogy, lifelong learning, social action, and community learning and development.

-Materials that illuminate the development of informal education, community learning and development, lifelong learning and social pedagogy.
+Visit our archive of materials that illuminate the development of informal education, community learning and development, lifelong learning and social pedagogy.

 Browse material within different categories.

 Acknowledgements:Picture: Dessiner le futur adulte by Alain Bachellier.
 Sourced from Flickr and reproduced under a Creative Commons Attribution-NonCommercial-NoDerivs 2.0 Generic (CC BY-NC-ND 2.0) licence. http://www.flickr.com/photos/alainbachellier/537180464/